-The vacuum shut-off knob controls the vacuum to the dust filter.
+The vacuum shut-off knob is present on machines with the filter bypass option, vacuum wand option, or the water pick-up option.
+The knob controls the vacuum to the dust filter.
 To stop vacuum to the dust filter, pull the knob out.
 To vacuumize the dust filter, push the knob in.